hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 ---|---|---
 Version | 2.25 | Version of PURPLE
-Purity  | 0.98 | Purity of tumor in the sample NormFactor | 0.64 | Internal to convert tumor ratio to copy number.
+Purity  | 0.98 | Purity of tumor in the sample NormFactor | 0.64 | Internal factor to convert tumor ratio to copy number.
 Ploidy | 3.10 | Average ploidy of the tumor sample after adjusting for purity SomaticDeviation | 0.00 | Penalty from somatic variants with implied variant copy numbers that are inconsistent with the minor and major allele copy number
 Score | 0.68 | Score of fit (lower is better)